As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The islands of Kauai, Maui, Oahu, and Hawaii contain volcanic ash beds, where geodes might be found.
 In Oahu, at the Waimanalo Formation, limestone is present, and therefore, finding geodes is very likely.

 When it comes to finding agates in Hawaii, things are even more accessible since you can find them on beaches, hiking trails, or even parks.

-Agates can be found on most beaches in Hawaii, Ke Iki Beach, Kaunala Gulch Beach, Diamond Head Beach, are just a few examples.
-Through beachcombing, you can also find sea glass, shells, or shark teeth!
+Agates can be found on most beaches in Hawaii, Ke Iki Beach, Kaunala Gulch Beach, and Diamond Head Beach are just a few examples.
+You can also find sea glass, shells, or shark teeth through beachcombing!